Welcome to the

 effect).
 Various models were developed in the past.

-pitch value and pitch-image position
+predicting both the pitch value and pitch-image position

 (see References).